xcore/sc_can/doc/hw.rst

 CAN Bus Demo Application
 ++++++++++++++++++++++++

-This application demonstrates how the module is used to transmit and receive CAN Bus frames.
+This application demonstrates how the module is used to transmit and receive CAN Bus frames and is available within xSOFTip Explorer.

    * Package: sc_can
    * Application: app_can_demo